Curriculum

-Glendal Primary School provides a differentiated learning curriculum that targets the needs of our students.
+Glendal Primary School provides a differentiated learning curriculum.
 Learning programs support, challenge and extend student learning in every classroom.

-Our curriculum follows the Victorian Curriculum, which promotes learning in the following domains: health and physical education, interpersonal development, civics and citizenship, the arts (visual and performing arts), English, the humanities (economics, geography and history), Languages other than English (Mandarin and French, in 5 and 6)mathematics, science, communication design, creativity and technology, information and communication technology (ICT).
+The Victorian Curriculum,includes the following domains: health and physical education, interpersonal development, civics and citizenship, the arts (visual and performing arts), English, the humanities (economics, geography and history), Languages other than English (Mandarin and French, in 5 and 6 )mathematics, science, communication design, creativity and technology, information and communication technology (ICT).

 Our teaching and learning program is supported by a whole school student wellbeing program which promotes social emotional learning (emotional intelligence) and mindfulness.
 Our programs develop the type of thinking and skills needed to prepare our students for successful life and work in a globalised economy.

 Eligible Year 1 students are given the opportunity to participate in a series of individual literacy lessons, in addition to their classroom Early Years literacy program.
 This is for those students who, after their first year of schooling, are experiencing difficulty with reading and writing.
-Each lesson goes for thirty minutes, five days a week for a period of up to twenty weeks.
-Reading Recovery accelerates student learning and gives these students intensive teaching in the skills and strategies needed to be successful readers and writers.
+Reading intervention accelerates student learning and gives these students intensive teaching in the skills and strategies needed to be successful readers and writers.

 EAL - English as a second language